barryclark/jekyll-now/_posts/2016-01-06-Supercharging-android-apps-using-tensorflow.md

 [JNI](https://developer.android.com/training/articles/perf-jni.html) (short for Java Native Interface) is a way in which the Java parts of an Android app can communicate with the native C++ parts.
 So when we call `classifyImageBmp(bitmap)` in our Java code, it will actually invoke the C++ function exported in tensorflow_jni.cc and return the value it returns.

-A Bitmap file cannot be sent to TensorFlow as input.
+A Bitmap file cannot directly be sent to TensorFlow as input.
 It has be transformed into an input tensor that we'd send in step #2 in the flow above.
 A tensor is an n-dimensional array of values, and is the motif TensorFlow uses to send data between all of its different parts/operations.
 This model expect a 3-dimensional array that supplies the Red/Green/Blue value of each pixel in the image.
 The dimensions are:

 1. X-index of the pixel
 2. Y-index of the pixel